 In an omnichannel retail world, customer experience and engagement are paramount.
-Content that can be used to engage customers at various touchpoints in their buyer’s journey is an essential part of an organization’s digital strategy.
+Content that can engage customers at various touchpoints in their buyer’s journey is essential to an organization’s digital strategy.
+Learning how to create digital content that is both engaging and effective can be a challenge, but it’s a crucial part of increasing brand awareness and attracting potential customers.
 The creation of these digital assets can be resource-intensive, and there is a lot of competition vying for consumer attention.
-Below are nine tips to help laser-focus your content in order to reach maximum return.
+Whether you’re just starting or looking to improve your existing content, below are some vital tips to help you create quality content that’s laser-focused and resonates with your target audience.

 Setting out what you want to achieve is a great start – your profitability depends on it.
+To create exceptional digital content, you need a solid strategy that outlines your goals, target audience, and the types of content you need to make to reach them.
 Different kinds of content serve different purposes.
-A case study might build the credibility of a brand while a shoppable social media post exists to drive lead generation through the sales funnel.
+A case study might build a brand’s credibility, while a shoppable social media post exists to drive lead generation through the sales funnel.

 Once you know your audience along with their interests, needs, and challenges, you can show them content that is valuable to them in that context.
 If they like it enough, they might even share it.
-Know where and when they congregate, so that you can map their personas to the channels they prefer, and the content or stories they are likely to engage with.
-Moreover, it’s critical to create content that can evolve with its intended audience.
+Know where and when they congregate so you can map their personas to the channels they prefer and the content or stories they will likely engage with.
+Moreover, creating content that can evolve with its intended audience is critical.

 Once you have a list of topics, let’s look at the forms the content can take.

-- Written content: Blogs that are regularly updated are the most common form of written digital content.
-They can be interspersed with long-form text-based content such as guides, white papers, press releases, case studies and eBooks.
+- Written content: Regularly updated blogs are the most common form of written digital content.
+They can be interspersed with long-form text-based content such as guides, white papers, press releases, case studies, and eBooks.

 - eNewsletters and eMagazines: Besides blogs, scheduled newsletters sent by email are one of the most effective forms of digital content.